 29 However every nation continued to make gods of its own, and put them in the shrines on the high places which the Samaritans had made, every nation in the cities where they dwelt.

 The new settlers in the cities of Samaria were only interested in appeasing God with some sacrifices, but not in having a loving and intimate relationship with God.
 They were only concerned about religious rituals but not spiritual realities.

 They were willing to give some offerings or sacrifices to God, but not their hearts.
 So, they drew near God with their mouth and honored God with their lips and sacrifices, but their hearts were far from God.

 Having been taught God’s rituals—how to offer sacrifices to God as a mode of worship—they began to offer God their sacrifices with the priest’s aid.

 32 So they feared the LORD, and from every class they appointed for themselves priests of the high places, who sacrificed for them in the shrines of the high places.

 33 They feared the LORD, yet served their own gods-according to the rituals of the nations from among whom they were carried away.

-34 To this day they continue practicing the former rituals; they do not fear the LORD, nor do they follow their statutes or their ordinances, or the law and commandment which the LORD had commanded the children of Jacob, whom He named Israel (NKJV).
+34 To this day they continue practicing the former rituals; they do not fear the LORD, nor do they follow their statutes or their ordinances, or the law and commandment which the LORD had commanded the children of Jacob, whom He named Israel.

-Apparently, the worship of these Gentiles dwelling in the cities of Samaria was only motivated by fear of God and not by love for God.
-They were not really interested in knowing the God of Israel or in having any loving relationship with the God of Israel; they were only interested in appeasing God through some religious rituals or sacrifices.
+The worship of these Gentiles dwelling in the cities of Samaria was only motivated by fear of God and not by love for God.
+They were not interested in knowing the God of Israel or having any loving relationship with the God of Israel; rather, they were only interested in appeasing God through religious rituals or sacrifices.